This page has been reviewed for AHSP 2017 but is subject to change.

 - AHSP guests and staff have a well-deserved reputation for courtesy and consideration.
 Above all else, please help us uphold this reputation.

-- AHSP guests are expected to comply with instructions from AHSP and Mountain Institute staff members.
+- AHSP guests are expected to comply with instructions from AHSP and Spruce Knob Mountain Center (SKMC) staff members.
 We’ll make every attempt to be reasonable and fair.
 In the end, though, our staff’s decisions are final.